Relative Time Formatter GET

 How fast is the Relative Time Formatter API?

-What HTTP methods does Relative Time Formatter support?
+What response formats does the Relative Time Formatter API support?